yanagishima/yanagishima/README.md

 schema.your-presto=default # presto schema name
-select.limit=500 # if query result exceeds this limit, to show rest of result is skipped audit.http.header.name=some.auth.header # http header name for audit log to.values.query.limit=500 # limit to convert from tsv to values query check.datasource=false # authroization feature
+select.limit=500 # if query result exceeds this limit, to show rest of result is skipped audit.http.header.name=some.auth.header # http header name for audit log to.values.query.limit=500 # limit to convert from csv to values query check.datasource=false # authroization feature
 ```